Porthidium dunni

-Porthidium dunni is a species of venomous pitviper in the family Viperidae.
+Porthidium dunni is a species of pit viper in the family Viperidae.
 The species is endemic to Mexico.
 There are no recognized subspecies.

 Etymology

 The specific name, dunni, is in honor of American herpetologist Emmett Reid Dunn "in appreciation of his work on American snake fauna".

 Description

 Adults of P. dunni are usually 30–40 cm in total length (including tail), with a maximum of 57 cm.
 A moderately stout and terrestrial species, the tip of the snout is moderately elevated.

 Geographic range

 P. dunni is found in southern Mexico in the Pacific lowlands of Oaxaca and western Chiapas.

 The type locality given is "the immediate vicinity of the village of Tehuantepec" [Oaxaca, Mexico].

 Habitat

 The preferred natural habitat of P. dunni is forest.